 |---|---|---|

-| Core Bills Account | Handles rent, utilities, essential insurance — nothing else. | Stabilizes essential survival costs. |
+| Core Bills Account | Handles rent, utilities, essential insurance—nothing else. | Stabilizes essential survival costs. |

 | Daily Life Wallet | Groceries, food, entertainment, flexible living. | Creates realistic lifestyle boundaries. |

-| Emergency Buffer Vault | 3-month survival reserve — not to be touched unless necessary. | Acts as psychological safety net, reducing panic spending. |
+| Emergency Buffer Vault | A 3-month survival reserve—not to be touched unless absolutely necessary. | Acts as a psychological safety net, reducing panic spending. |

 | Freedom Growth Bucket | Funds intentionally redirected to future investments only. | Builds investment capital without waiting for "leftovers." |

-🎯 Target Structure for an Emergency Buffer in 2025
+Target Structure for an Emergency Buffer in 2025

-- Phase 2: One Month of Survival Costs — not total lifestyle, only essential survival spending.
+- Phase 2: One Month of Survival Costs—not total lifestyle, only essential survival spending.

 Instead of desperation-saving, apply the Micro-Automation Build Strategy: